EastCentralRegionalLibrary/HideDisabledUsersSharedMailboxes/README.md

 A PowerShell script to hide disabled Active Directory users in a specified security group from the Exchange Online Global Address List (GAL), optionally triggering an Entra ID AD Connect synchronization to propagate changes to Entra ID.

+This script identifies disabled user accounts in the "GAL_Hidden_DisabledUsers" Active Directory group that are not currently hidden from the Exchange Global Address List (GAL), and sets the appropriate attributes to hide them.
+It modifies the following attributes for these users:

+ - Sets `msExchHideFromAddressLists` to `true` to hide the user from the GAL.
+ - Updates `extensionAttribute15` with a timestamp indicating when the user was hidden by the script.
+ - Sets `mailNickname` to the user's `SamAccountName` if it is not already set.
+This is required for the user to be hidden from the address lists.
+If it is not present they will be visible regardless of the msExchHideFromAddressLists value.

 ---

 ## Table of Contents